cincheo/ini/README.md

 ## The Euclidean algorithm example

-A famous example of guarded commands is the [Euclidean algorithm](https://en.wikipedia.org/wiki/Euclidean_algorithm), which efficiently finds the Greatest Common Divisor of two integers.
-Here is the INI code, which is actually very simple:
+A famous example to demonstrate the use of guarded commands is the [Euclidean algorithm](https://en.wikipedia.org/wiki/Euclidean_algorithm), which efficiently finds the Greatest Common Divisor of two integers.
+Here is the INI code using a process and 2 rules (guarded commands):

 ```javascript
 process gcd(a, b) {